Yuvaraj0702/Stream-Data-Analysis/README.md

 - [Notes](#notes)

 ## Project Overview
 This project is designed for real-time anomaly detection in data streams, such as IoT sensor data, financial time series, or network traffic.
 It generates a simulated data stream with patterns, noise, seasonality, and anomalies, which is then analyzed using Z-score and EWMA methods.
 The visualization is displayed using Matplotlib, allowing users to monitor the data stream and view detected anomalies in a GUI.
+The algorithm is also able to detect seasonalities and patterns in the random data if they appear.

 ### Features
 - **Data Stream Simulation**: Generates a random walk data stream with noise, anomalies, and seasonality.